 - QR code reader to redirect the user to the right place on the Internet

-You can find both tools on the Internet for free.
-Type “online QR code” in the search engine, and you will see how wide the choice of appropriate software is.
+You can find both tools on the Internet for free or you can use more professional alternative such as Beaconstac’s Dynamic QR Code Generator Type “online QR code” in the search engine, and you will see how wide the choice of appropriate software is.

 You can also find applications for reading QR codes on Google Play.
 Please check beforehand that your camera (smartphone) does not have this feature already installed.